58 Must-know English Adjectives (Plus 7 Adjective Types)

 These three degrees only work for descriptive adjectives.

-If a descriptive adjective has one or two syllables, you can turn it into its comparative and superlative forms by adding -er and -est. For example, you can say that a song is loud, louder (than another song) or the loudest (out of all the other songs).
+If a descriptive adjective has one or two syllables, you can turn it into its comparative and superlative forms by adding -er and -est. For example:

 Quantitative adjectives describe the quantity of something.

-- This — Used to refer to a singular noun close to you.
+- This — A singular noun close to you

-- That — Used to refer to a singular noun far from you.
+- That — A singular noun far from you

-- These — Used to refer to a plural noun close to you.
+- These — A plural noun close to you

-- Those — Used to refer to a plural noun far from you.
+- Those — A plural noun far from you

 Demonstrative adjectives always come before the word they’re modifying.

-“Which bicycle is yours?”
-“This bicycle is mine, and that one used to be mine until I sold it.”
+That one used to be mine until I sold it

-Possessive adjectives show possession.
-They describe to whom a thing belongs.
+They describe who things belong to.
 Some of the most common possessive adjectives include:

 - My — Belonging to me